 Susan is a talented finance and accounting professional who joined Auburn after eight years with British Schools of America (BSA).
 While at BSA, she was responsible for the accounting, finance and reporting of five schools developing central systems and processes to ensure accurate and timely financial reporting.
 She worked with the schools' leadership to maintain appropriate budgets and oversaw all financial auditing and training.
 She was part of the team that developed two new schools in Washington D.C. and Chicago.
 Susan holds a B.S.
 Entrepreneurship and Emerging Enterprises with a minor in Economics from Syracuse University.

-Nicole Pouy - Operations assistant
+Nicole Pouy - Operations Manager

-Nicole has been with Capital Education for two years, working closely with Auburn and Little Leaves leadership as a support in the areas of student admissions, recruitment, online marketing, web management, human resources and more.
+Nicole has been with Capital Education for 2 years, working closely with Auburn and Little Leaves leadership as a support in the areas of student admissions, recruitment, online marketing, web management, human resources and more.
 Prior to joining Capital Education, she worked as a journalist's research assistant studying Pakistani politics, geopolitical relations and history.
 Nicole holds a B.A. in Environmental Studies with a concentration in global environmental policy and a minor in French Language from Ithaca College, where she graduated with high honors.